Our homemade recipe for iced yerba mate

 Table of Contents

-But can we eat it cold?
+But can it be eaten cold?

 Tereré has evolved over time to become an important social drink in many communities.
 It is often shared among friends and family at gatherings, and its social aspect is a key element of its popularity.
-Nowadays, tereré is also valued for its refreshing properties, particularly in the warmer regions of South America.
+Nowadays, tereré is also appreciated for its refreshing properties, particularly in the warmer regions of South America.

 Tereré, like traditional yerba mate infusion, is associated with several health benefits, although some properties may depend on the specific ingredients added to the drink.